PUB HLTH 1004 - Flies, drains & Ebola: human health & environment

-Course Code PUB HLTH 1004 Course Flies, drains & Ebola: Human health & environment Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Course Description Do you care about the environment we live in?
+Course Code PUB HLTH 1004 Course Flies, drains & Ebola: human health & environment Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Course Description Do you care about the environment we live in?
 Are people exposed to physical hazards, chemical or biological toxins where they live or in their workplace?
-Why are we seeing an emergence of major infectious diseases such as Ebola and Zika virus, flu pandemics, anthrax bioterrorism, and diseases associated with climate change affecting populations worldwide?
+Why are we seeing an emergence of major infectious diseases such as Ebola, flu pandemics, anthrax bioterrorism, and diseases associated with climate change affecting populations worldwide?
 This introductory course will examine a range of environmental hazards and how these can be key determinants of health for individuals and in populations.
-Through a simulated outbreak investigation and case examples, students will explore infectious diseases, how they arise, are monitored and controlled.
+Through a simulated outbreak, case examples and a field visit, students will explore infectious disease ? how they arise, are monitored and controlled.
 With contributions from experts, this course will equip you with the tools to be able to systematically characterise an environmental hazard and assess risks to human health at individual and global levels.
 Students will learn about the management of public health emergencies, including pandemic preparedness and response.
 Environmental health is multi-disciplinary and in this course students will be introduced to the sciences as well as taking a population health approach to understanding the issues.
 The disciplines of toxicology, ecology, infectious disease microbiology and public health will be applied to characterise human health risks and the application of interventions in the prevention and control of environmental health problems.

 Course Coordinator: Dr Adriana Milazzo

 The full timetable of all activities for this course can be accessed from Course Planner.